 UBIS is committed to creating and maintaining an environment that is free of discrimination.
-The University prohibits harassment, discrimination, and retaliation that is based upon race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, genetic information, or veteran status.
+The Institute prohibits harassment, discrimination, and retaliation that is based upon race, color, religion, sex (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, genetic information, or veteran status.
 The UBIS community is committed to an environment that prohibits discrimination.

-American Disabilities Act
+American with Disabilities Act (ADA)

 UBIS does not discriminate on the basis of disability in its services, programs, or activities.
-The University will, upon request, provide reasonable accommodation for people with UBIS and will make reasonable modifications to policies and procedures to ensure that people with disabilities have an equal opportunity to enjoy the programs, services, and activities.
-To request a reasonable accommodation, or a modification of policies or procedures contact the Dean of Faculty as soon as possible, preferably one week before the activity or event.
+The Institute will, upon request, provide reasonable accommodation for people with UBIS and will make reasonable modifications to policies and procedures to ensure that people with disabilities have an equal opportunity to enjoy the programs, services, and activities.
+To request a reasonable accommodation, or a modification of policies or procedures contact the Chief Academic Officer as soon as possible, preferably one week before the activity or event.
 A grievance procedure is available to resolve complaints.